HertieDataScience/SyllabusAndLectures/README.md

 *Reading Extras:*

+- Ehrenberg, A S C. 1977. ''Rudiments of Numeracy''.
+Journal of the Royal Statistical Society.
+Series A General 140(3): 277–97.

-- Schenker, N., & Gentleman, J. F. 2001.
-On Judging the Significance of Difference by Examining the Overlap Between Confidence Intervals.
+- Schenker, N., & Gentleman, J. F. 2001. ''On Judging the Significance of Difference by Examining the Overlap Between Confidence Intervals''.
 The American Statistician, 55(3), 182–186.

 - Wickham, H., Cook, D., Hofmann, H., & Buia, A. (2010).
 [Graphical Inference for Infovis](http://stat.wharton.upenn.edu/~buja/PAPERS/Wickham-Cook-Hofmann-Buja-IEEE-TransVizCompGraphics_2010-Graphical%20Inference%20for%20Infovis.pdf).
 IEEE Transactions on Visualization and Computer Graphics, 16(6): 973–979.